wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 There is only one true way to configure and use a computer, and after many years of trial and experimentation, I have found out what that way is.
 To save you all the trouble of going through that lengthy process yourself, I've prepared the following cheatsheet for you to use as a reference.

 This will be particularly useful if you find yourself embroiled in a religious war.
-You may, for example, think that the devout of the Church of Emacs are justly battling it out with those who hold to the creed of Vim.
+You may, for example, think that the devout of the Church of Emacs are justly battling it out with those who hold to the creed of Neovim.
 I'm here to clarify for you that this is all just an illusion.
 There is only one correct choice for editing, and anything else is not heresy: it's just plain incorrect.

 So, without further ado, I present my list.